-I’ve doubled down on my personal development and self-care and I’m noticing a large improvement within myself.
+I’ve doubled down on my personal development and self-care, and I’m noticing a large improvement within myself.

-With freeing up my time to do these things for myself that are extremely important, I am becoming more confident and increasing my capacity to do things every day that I enjoy.
+By freeing up my time to do these things for myself that are extremely important, I am becoming more confident and increasing my capacity to do things every day that I enjoy.

 Seeing the change only encourages me to keep working at it.

 6 // To eliminate my smartphone addiction